Shanil98/InstagramClone/README.md

 # Project 3 - *InstagramClone*

-**Name of your app** is a photo sharing app similar to Instagram but using Parse as its backend.
+**InstagramClone** is a photo sharing app similar to Instagram but using Parse as its backend.

 Time spent: **3** hours spent in total